-In this study, it was employed electromagnetic (EM) geophysical methods in time (TEM) and frequency (FEM) domains, as well as the potential magnetic method.
-Applying the FEM method, the EM survey was performed using a conductivity meter GEONICS EM-34, (GEONICS Ltd., Mississiauga, Canada) (GEONICS Ltd, 1990).
+In this study, we employed electromagnetic (EM) geophysical methods in time (TEM) and frequency (FEM) domains, as well as the potential magnetic method.
+In the FEM method, the EM survey was performed using GEONICS EM-34 conductivity meter.
 This equipment is a two-man portable system comprising of a couple of coils, where one is a transmitter (Tx) and another is a receiver (Rx).
-When Tx is energized with an alternating current at audio frequencies (100 - 5000 Hz), the time varying magnetic field arising from this effect induces very small currents on subsurface, which is assumed uniform.
-These currents generate a secondary magnetic field (Ha), which is sensed together with the primary field (Hn) by the receiver, in the form of total field $(H{T})$ .
-Thus, H is a complicated function of the inter-coil spacing

-(s), the operating frequency (f) and the ground conductivity $\sigma$ (MCNEILL, 1980).
-With the measured signals, it is possible to study different characteristics of $H{T}$ as a real (R, in phase) and an imaginary (I, quadrature) component amplitudes, out-of-phase between them or dip of $H{T}$ regarding Hn, using an electrical contact between transmitter and receiver loops through a wire.
-In dip measuring, receiver coil is dipped until achieve the minimum or maximum values, having accurate results only when the anomaly has a high conductivity.
-Measuring R and I components, the greater values for a specific component depends if the sub-superficial body is a good or a bad conductor, with the R/I ratio increasing with a nonhomogeneous conductivity ( $\sigma=1/\rho$ ).
-However, the EM-34 is designed to directly measure linear conductivity under certain constraints, defined as operation under low induction numbers by simply measuring the ratio between $H_s$ and $H_p$ .
-Given $H_s/$ $H{p}$ , the apparent conductivity $\sigma{a}$ (mS/m) indicated by the instrument is defined as:
+When Tx is energized with an alternating current at audio frequencies (100 - 5000 Hz), the time varying magnetic field arising from this effect induces very small currents in the earth, which is assumed uniform.
+These currents generate a secondary magnetic field (H_s), which is sensed together with the primary field (H_p) by the receiver, in the form of total field (H_T) .
+Thus, H_s is a complicated function of the intercoil spacing (s), the operating frequency (f) and the ground conductivity σ (MCNEILL, 1980).
+With measuring signals, it is possible to study different characteristics of H_T as real (R, in phase) and imaginary (I, quadrature) component amplitudes, out-of-phase between them or dip of H_T regarding H_p , using an electrical contact between transmitter and receiver loops through a wire.
+In dip measuring, receiver coil is dipped until achieve the minimum or maximum values, having accurate results only when anomaly has a high conductivity.
+Measuring R and Icomponents, we obtain greater values of a component or another one depending on if the sub-superficial body is a good or bad conductor, with R/I rate growing with non-homogeneity conductivity (σ =1/ ρ).
+However, EM-34 is designed to directly measure linear conductivity under certain constraints, defined as operation under low induction numbers by simply measuring the ratio between H_s and H_p.
+Given H_s/H_p, the apparent conductivity σ_a (mS/m) indicated by the instrument is defined as: